 The most common fillings for Mantu are beef, lamb, mutton, or chicken.
 The making process of this delicacy is quite complex and takes time.
 Each Mantu needs to be shaped either neatly or delicious-looking; therefore, it usually requires at least two chefs for this dish.

-A Little Something About Tajik Gastronomy
+A Glimpse of Tajik Gastronomy

 No More Hesitation For Tajik Cuisine!